Agriculture in Armenia: Agricultural production

-In addition to smaller productions of other agricultural products.
+In addition to smaller quantities of other agricultural products.

 Agriculture is carried out mainly in the valleys and mountainsides of Armenia's uneven terrain, with the highest mountain pastures used for livestock grazing.
-Fertile volcanic soil allows cultivation of wheat and barley as well as pasturage for sheep, goats, and horses.
+Fertile volcanic soil allows the cultivation of wheat and barley and pasturage for sheep, goats, and horses.
 With the help of irrigation, figs, pomegranates, apricots, and olives also are grown in the limited subtropical Aras River valley and in the valleys north of Yerevan, where the richest farmland is found.
 Armenia also produces peaches, walnuts, and quince, and its brandy enjoys a worldwide reputation.

 Irrigation is required by most crops, and the building of canals and a system of irrigation was among the first major state projects of the Soviet republic in the 1920s.
 By the 1960s, arable land had been extended by 20 percent, compared with pre-Soviet times.
 Most farms had electricity by the early 1960s, and machinery was commonplace.
 In the Soviet era, women made up most of the agricultural work force; a large percentage of the younger men had responded to the Soviet industrialization campaign by migrating to urban centres.
-In 1989 farms were operating about 13,400 tractors and 1,900 combines.
+In 1989, farms were operating about 13,400 tractors and 1,900 combines.
 Unlike other CIS countries, Armenia did not suffer a catastrophic decline in its farm machinery inventory during the privatization, and in 2006 there were 14,600 tractors and 1,700 combines in Armenian farms.

 Agricultural production is heavily biased toward crops, which in 2006 accounted for 64% of gross agricultural output.
 The principal agricultural products are grains (mostly wheat and barley), potatoes, vegetables, grapes (both table and wine), and fruits.
 In 2006, Armenia produced 212,500 tons of grain, 539,500 tons of potatoes, 915,000 tons of vegetables and melons, 286,000 tons of fruits, and 201,400 tons of grapes.
 All these numbers (except for grain) constitute significant increases compared with 1989, when Armenia produced 200,000 tons of grain, 266,000 tons of potatoes, 485,000 tons of vegetables, 170,000 tons of fruit, and 119,000 tons of grapes.
 Livestock production in 2006 reached 66,800 tons of meat (slaughter weight), 620,000 tons of milk, and 464 million eggs.
 The corresponding livestock production numbers in 1989 were 105,000 tons of meat, 491,000 tons of milk, and 561,000 tons of eggs, i.e., only milk production increased significantly during the post-Soviet period.